kubernetes-sigs/kube-api-linter/docs/linters.md

 #### Strict Type Constraints

-For markers with `AnyScope` and type constraints, the `strictTypeConstraint` flag controls where the marker should be declared when used with named types:
+For markers that can be applied to both fields and types with type constraints, the `strictTypeConstraint` flag controls where the marker should be declared when used with named types:

 - When `strictTypeConstraint` is `false` (default): The marker can be declared on either the field or the type definition.
 - When `strictTypeConstraint` is `true`: The marker must be declared on the type definition, not on fields using that type.